 Sioux Falls, SD

 The City of Sioux Falls selected Banner to conduct a study on rehabilitation methods of unlined metallic water transmission mains.
-The City’s unlined iron pipe (cast or ductile) can be heavily tuberculated, causing red water complaints, and the operations staff have had a few emergency repairs on the large diameter transmission mains.
+The existing unlined iron pipe (cast or ductile) can develop deposits, contributing to red water issues.
+The operations staff have had a few emergency repairs on the large diameter transmission mains.
 A pilot project was completed near the City’s Water Purification Plant.
-The water transmission mains were located in hard to reach locations including through the Maguire Iron yard, beneath railroad tracks, under an electrical substation, in close proximity to the City's ground storage reservoir and in the Airport.
-Access for standard open cut replacement was not ideal for much of the project.
-A Class III Structural Spray in Pipe Liner (SIPP) process was selected for the construction method and included cleaning the pipe interior to remove tuberculation and provide a smooth, clean surface for the polymer lining material to adhere to.
-In total over 3000 feet of 20” and 16” diameter water transmission mains were rehabilitated using SIPP during the project.
-This was the first project of this type constructed in South Dakota.View Project
+The water transmission mains were located in hard to reach locations: some ran through the Maguire Iron yard, beneath railroad tracks, under an electrical substation, in close proximity to the City's ground storage reservoir, and in the Airport.
+This made standard open-cut replacement less than ideal for the project.
+After evaluating alternatives, a Class III Structural Spray in Pipe Liner (SIPP) process was selected for the construction method, which included a thorough cleaning of the pipe interior to remove deposits and nodules to provide a smooth, clean surface.
+A polymer lining material was then adhered to the smooth pipe interior.
+In total, over 3,000 feet of 20”- and 16”-diameter water transmission mains were rehabilitated using SIPP during the project.
+This was the first project of this type performed in South Dakota.View Project

 East Rapid City Water System Expansion

 Banner was selected by the City of Rapid City to provide professional engineering and surveying services for a major expansion of the municipal water distribution system located east of the current city limits near the Rapid City Regional Airport.
 The upgrades provided clean drinking water to existing public systems with repeated EPA drinking water violations, and offered service to adjacent residences that had been on public or private well systems.
 The City also anticipates serving new demands from future growth needs with these improvements, including providing clean drinking water to the Rapid City Water Reclamation Facility.View Project